Overview of Multivariate Analysis | What is Multivariate Analysis and Model Building Process?

 Three categories of multivariate analysis are: Cluster Analysis, Multiple Logistic Regression, and Multivariate Analysis of Variance.

-Talk about the significance of multivariate analysis.
+What is the significance of multivariate analysis?

-analysis is helpful in effectively minimizing the bias.
+Multivariate analysis is helpful in effectively minimizing the bias.

 Give an example of multivariate analysis.